-Typically inhabiting very dry sandy and stony sub-Saharan desert and semi-desert areas, but extending to some extent southwards into moister Guinean savannas.
-Therefore, they have a very extensive distribution within an unstable and fluctuating ecological band lying between true desert and the Guinean savannas.
-May occur near human habitation and cultivated fields where food is more readily available than in natural habitats (Rosevear 1974).
+The species typically inhabits very dry sandy and stony marginal sub-Saharan desert and semi-desert areas, but its range extends to some extent southwards into moister Guinean savanna areas.
+Therefore, it has a very extensive distribution within an unstable and fluctuating ecological band lying between true desert and the Guinean savannas.
+It may also occur near human habitation and cultivated fields where food is more readily available than in natural habitats (Rosevear 1974).

 No major threats are known, although they may be persecuted locally since they are known to kill domestic fowl (Rosevear 1974).
 The species is a frequent victim of road kills on regularly used tracks between settlements in Sahel zone of Niger and Chad.
 Oil and gas drilling, and associated disturbance, might become a future localized threat.

 Trade is unlikely to pose a threat to this species.
 However, Pale Fox remains were found in a local market in southern Benin (Djagoun and Gaubert 2009).
 Cooked Pale Fox meat is used for treating asthma in Sudan.